Benjamin MacDonald Schmidt

 "Open Access in the Digital Humanities."
 Open Access Week event, Northeastern University.
 October 22, 2013.

 "Reading texts with Big Metadata: the Bookworm platform for digital books, newspapers, and other libraries."
 Featured Talk, Boston Area Days of DH.
 March 19, 2013.

 "Reading Genres: Exploring Massive Digital Collections From the Top Down."
 Big Data and Uncertainty in the Humanities, University of Kansas.
 September 22, 2012.

 "Paying Attention: A Case Study in Conceptual History with Millions of Texts."
 Panel on Digital Approaches to Conceptual History, 15th International Conference on the History of Concepts, Helsinki, Finland.
 August 24, 2012.

 “Drifting Metaphors: Using Digital Libraries to Describe Discursive Change.”
 Panel on Computational Approaches to Nineteenth-Century Literary History, Conference of the American Literature Association, San Francisco.
 May 24, 2012.

-“Digital Collections and Research Libraries.”
-Invited presentation, panel on collaboration.
+"Digital Collections and Research Libraries."
+Invited presentation.
 Research Libraries in the Digital Age: Needs and Opportunities Conference, American Antiquarian Society, Worcester, Massachusetts.
 March 30, 2012.